kingsofted/WID3013CV/README.md

 The DenseNet201 based model has performed well for classes such as ‘Normal’, ‘Tuberculosis’ and ‘Corona Virus Disease’ with a high degree of accuracy(weighted F1-score: 0.84).
 However, there is misclassification observed between ‘Bacterial Pneumonia’ and ‘Viral Pneumonia’.

 In future area of improvement, data augmentation techniques can be implemented to increase variability of the dataset for generalization purposes.
-Other architectures like EfficientNet[10] can also be used to improve classification performance.
+Other architectures like EfficientNet can also be used to improve classification performance.
 Using other evaluation metrics such as ROC curves and area under the curves can be used to gain detailed insights on the model’s ability to predict each class.

 ---